alberti42/recoll-macos/docs/index.rst

 configuration.

-As building the set of all indexes can be a little tedious when done through the user interface, you can use the RECOLL\_EXTRA\_DBS environment variable to provide an initial set.
+As building the set of all indexes can be a little tedious when done through the user interface, you can use the RECOLL_EXTRA_DBS environment variable to provide an initial set.
 This might typically be set up by a system administrator so that every user does not have to do it.
 The variable should define a colon-separated list of index directories, ie:

 ::

    export RECOLL_EXTRA_DBS=/some/place/xapiandb:/some/other/db

-Another environment variable, RECOLL\_ACTIVE\_EXTRA\_DBS allows adding to the active list of indexes.
+Another environment variable, RECOLL_ACTIVE_EXTRA_DBS allows adding to the active list of indexes.
 This variable was suggested and implemented by a RCL user.
 It is mostly useful if you use scripts to mount external volumes with RCL indexes.
-By using RECOLL\_EXTRA\_DBS and RECOLL\_ACTIVE\_EXTRA\_DBS, you can add and activate the index for the mounted volume when starting ``recoll``.
+By using RECOLL_EXTRA_DBS and RECOLL_ACTIVE_EXTRA_DBS, you can add and activate the index for the mounted volume when starting ``recoll``.

-RECOLL\_ACTIVE\_EXTRA\_DBS is available for RCL versions 1.17.2 and later.
+RECOLL_ACTIVE_EXTRA_DBS is available for RCL versions 1.17.2 and later.
 A change was made in the same update so that ``recoll`` will automatically deactivate unreachable indexes when starting up.

+.. _RCL.SEARCH.GUI.HISTORY:

 Document history
 ~~~~~~~~~~~~~~~~